zakariamaaraki/RemoteCodeCompiler/README.md

 to do so you must pass two header values (**url** where you want to get the response and set **preferPush** to prefer-push)

 ## Local Run (for dev environment only)
-See the documentation in local folder, a docker-compose is provided.
+See the documentation in the [local](https://github.com/zakariamaaraki/RemoteCodeCompiler/tree/master/local) folder, a docker-compose is provided.

 ```shell
 docker-compose up --build